Walter Shillington is an avid collector of mechanical timepieces. While he focuses mainly on watches, Walter also

 For years, I’ve been cutting my lawn with a Fiskars reel mower.
-It’s a great unit, but once you turn sixty, the Fiskar’s rustic charm is overridden by the hard work required to push it through the grass.
-I decided to upgrade to a power mower and, since I’m hopeless when it comes to gas engines, I concentrated on procuring a battery-powered unit.
+It’s a great unit, but once you turn sixty, the Fiskars' rustic charm is outweighed by the hard work required to push it through the grass.
+I decided to upgrade to a power mower and, since I’m hopeless when it comes to gas engines, I concentrated on getting a battery-powered unit.

 I examined four different mowers.
 The first was manufactured by Snow Joe.
-It looked great and was priced well, but this particular model came without batteries or a charger.
+It looked great and was priced well, but this model came without batteries or a charger.
 I laughed and moved on.

 My second candidate was Worx.
 This company does manufacture lawn mowers equipped with lithium power supplies, but at the time I could only find units fitted with lead-acid batteries.
 These batteries are quite good but very heavy.
 Charging time is lengthy and the lifetime of a lead-acid battery is shorter than that of its lithium-powered equivalent.

 I checked out several cordless models offered by Stihl.
 Like Fiskar, Stihl stands for quality.
 I really loved their RMA 510 but, even though it was on sale, this lawnmower was priced well out of my range.
-The last mower of my list was the CM2043C, manufactured by Black & Decker.
+The last mower on my list was the CM2043C, manufactured by Black & Decker.
 The price was right and user reviews were favorable.
-I decided to purchase this unit.
+I decided to purchase it.

 At $290.00, Amazon offered the best deal.
 Sadly, my hometown has been recently added to their remote location list.
-As a result, any item sold by and shipped for free from Amazon cannot be delivered to my address.
+As a result, any item sold and shipped for free from Amazon cannot be delivered to my address.
 While I understand Amazon’s need to avoid losing money, I am bitter about this.

 I purchased the lawnmower locally.
 The price was slightly higher, but Home Hardware volunteered to assemble the unit and deliver it to my door.